Table of Contents Show

-You may love the history and architectural details in an older co-op or condo building and feel newer buildings do not have the same features.
+You may love the history and architectural details of an older co-op or condo building and feel newer buildings do not have the same features.
 These nuances might include parquet floors, ornate decorations, and beautiful moldings.
 Additionally, the individual units may have items that are expensive to replicate, such as solid wood floors.
 You may have a certain period in mind and enjoy the idea of living in a building from that time.

 While older buildings have a reputation for being well constructed, there are some things you should carefully consider before moving forward with your purchase.